Peidayesh

 Sarah’s jealousy led to conflict.
 She treated Hagar harshly, leading to significant emotional and physical stress for Hagar.
 This hostility reflects the complexities of human emotions and relationships in their narrative.

 Unable to bear the mistreatment, Hagar fled into the wilderness.
-This act of desperation underscores her vulnerability and the difficult position she was in.
+This act of desperation underscores her vulnerability and the difficult position she is in.

 The beginning of Hagar and Ishmael’s journey in Genesis 16 sets the stage for a profound and dramatic narrative.
 It highlights the themes of faith, human vulnerability, and divine intervention that continue to resonate throughout their story.
 Understanding this foundation is key to appreciating the depth and significance of their experiences.